Connell Rawlinson: The New Saints

 Rawlinson joined The New Saints and made his debut in the Welsh Premier League on 29 August 2010, coming on for Phil Baker as a 61st-minute substitute in a 2–1 victory over Bala Town at Park Hall.
 He was handed his first start on 4 September, in a 2–1 defeat at Llanelli.
 He went on to play in the final of the Welsh League Cup, as TNS recorded a 4–3 victory over Llanelli on 2 May.
 He appeared a total of 21 times in the 2010–11 campaign and was offered professional terms at TNS for the 2011–12 season.
 He won a Wales semi-professional cap against Estonia in October 2011.
-He scored his first senior goal on 28 January, in a 4–0 victory over Newport County in the Fourth Round of the Welsh Cup.
+He scored his first senior goal on 28 January, in a 4–0 victory over Newport County in the fourth round of the Welsh Cup.
 He was sent off for the first time in his career on 18 February, during a 2–1 win at Llanelli.
 TNS won the Welsh Premier League at the end of the 2011–12 season.
 Rawlinson was also an unused substitute as they won the 2012 Welsh Cup with a 2–0 victory over Cefn Druids at Nantporth.

-He was loaned out to Newtown for a six-week spell in November 2012.
+He was loaned out to Newtown for six weeks in November 2012.
 His arrival at Latham Park allowed manager Bernard McNally to move Andy Jones from central defence to centre-forward.
 Rawlinson featured in five Welsh Premier League games for the "Robins", and played just six games for the "Saints" by the end of the 2012–13 season, who successfully defended their league title.
-One of these appearances were in the Welsh League Cup final, which ended in a penalty shoot-out defeat to Carmarthen Town following a 3–3 draw after extra-time.
+One of these appearances were in the Welsh League Cup final, which ended in a penalty shoot-out defeat to Carmarthen Town following a 3–3 draw after extra time.
 He scored his first goal in the Welsh Premier League on 1 April 2014, in a 3–1 home win over Newtown.
-He ended the 2013–14 season with 16 appearances, helping the club to again retain their league title.
+He ended the 2013–14 season with 16 appearances, helping the club to retain their league title again.
 TNS also won the Welsh Cup, though Rawlinson was again an unused substitute during the 3−2 victory over Aberystwyth Town at the Racecourse Ground.